HotSauceNinja/SEI-Project-4/README.md

     creator = NestedUserSerializer()
 ```

-I then created a view in  the app's views.py to replacing the standard Django imports with the Django REST framework version, and hooked up the urls(routes) the same as a vanilla Django app, by adding in url patterns.
+I then created a view in  the app's views.py to replace the standard Django imports with the Django REST framework version, and hooked up the urls(routes) the same as I would for a vanilla Django app, by adding within the url patterns.

 #### Many to Many
-For a many to many relationship, I established the foreign key relationship on one of the two models (the example is using the film model):
+For a Many to Many relationship, I established the foreign key relationship on one of the two models (the example is using the film model):
 ```
     # Many to Many Relationships:
     genre = models.ManyToManyField('genres.Genre', related_name='films')